nymtech/dev-portal/src/integrations/faq.md

 ### Where can I find network details such as deployed smart contract addresses?
 In the [`network defaults`](https://github.com/nymtech/nym/blob/release/{{platform_release_version}}/common/network-defaults/src/mainnet.rs) file.

-### What is Circulating Supply and how to find out the distribution amount?

-Circulating supply is the total number of available `NYM`. `NYM` is currently present on the IBC-enabled Nyx blockchain, as well as in ERC20 form on Ethereum Mainnet.

-The Validator API endpoints can be found via the [Swagger Documentation](https://validator.nymtech.net/api/swagger/index.html).
-The following endpoints can be called to retrieve the correct distribution amount and circulating supply within Nym:

-Using this API endpoint calls up-to-date information on various token metrics such as `total_supply`, `mixmining_reserved`, `vesting_tokens` and `circulating_supply` available on the market.

-`/circulating-supply`

-Using this API endpoint calls information about the total supply value of tokens.
-`/circulating-supply/total-supply-value`

-Using this API endpoint, calls information about the circulating supply value of tokens.
-`circulating-supply/circulating-supply-value`

 ## `NYM` Token
 The token used to reward mixnet infrastructure operators - `NYM` - is one of the native tokens of the Nyx blockchain.
 The other token is `NYX`.